gve-sw/sdwan-uplink-automation/README.md

 ```
 $ python3 attach_template_script.py
 ```
-Notice the change of attched devices to your template using the sdwan.py
+Notice the change of attached devices to your template using the sdwan.py
 ```
 $ python3 sdwan.py template-list --search 'Nyiregyhaza'
 Retrieving the templates available.